What Actually Happens in Your First Off-Road Lesson?

 Vehicle Familiarisation: Getting to Know Your 4x4

-Not sure whether your vehicle is AWD or 4WD?
+Not sure if your vehicle is AWD or 4WD?
 Our AWD vs 4WD guide explains the key differences and why it matters for desert driving.

 Key Components Covered During Vehicle Familiarisation